 In Newburyport, whether or not to participate in the School Choice program is determined by vote of the School Committee.
 The vote typically occurs in mid- to late-February for the upcoming school year.
 Once the Committee approves the School Choice program, the administration determines seat availability for each grade levels and recommends opening availability in grades that have adequate space.
 The school district will then advertise that Newburyport Public Schools will be offering seats at the approved grades (for example, in 2010-2011, there was seat availability in grades 6, 7, 8 and 9).
 Once advertised the district accepts applications for the available seats and will conduct a lottery should there be more applicants than seats available.

 Newburyport has historically participated in the school choice program; however, in recent years, the School Committee has elected not to participate due to the current classroom sizes nearing the maximum number of pupils.
-However, availability varies among grade levels and in May, 2015, the School Committee voted to allow school choice for full day kindergarten at the Bresnahan Elementary School for the 2015-2016 academic year due to there being a number of seats available while school choice for all other grades will not be offered.
+However, availability varies among grade levels.